eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 >>Which of the following package types are available to use with Azure Artifacts?<<

 (choose three)

 [x] NuGet
 [x] npm
 [ ] PowerShell
 [x] Maven

 [explanation]
 NuGet, npm and Maven are the correct answers.

-Powershell is not a package type and is incorrect.
+Powershell is incorrect because PowerShell is not a package type available to use with Azure Artifacts.

 Azure Artifacts allows the sharing of code easily by storing Apache Maven, npm, and NuGet packages together.
 You can also store packages using Universal Packages, eliminating the need to store binaries in Git.
 [explanation]

 ---